Scott Co, Iowa USGenWeb Project

 up the river and don't intend to try, so here we are."

-I went up-town and consulted a good, sensable lawyer, then returned to
+I went up-town and consulted a good, sensable lawyer, then

 the Lumber Company's office and we compromised.
 They gave me a clear receipt